We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - sores that are slow to heal

 There are also gender-specific symptoms for type 1 and type 2 diabetes.
-For men, symptoms may include:
+For people who were assigned male at birth, symptoms may include:

 - a decreased sex drive